Jump to content

 • Biography

 Evan Sercombe (b.
 2005) is a composer and vocalist currently enrolled at the Eastman School of Music in Rochester, NY.
-They have been a member of the Madison Youth Choirs, the Wisconsin State Honors Choir and were a cast member in the premiere of Bill Banfield's "Edmonia".
+They have been a member of the Madison Youth Choirs, the Wisconsin State Honors Choir and created the role of Samuel Sewell in the premiere of Bill Banfield's "Edmonia".

 They have studied under various composers, most importantly Dr. Cynthia Van Maanen and Scott Gendel.